 The parasite Plasmodium falciparum is believed to be the only form of the disease in Africa.
 Through a collaborative project, we have generated new research evidences in Namibia and Botswana indicating the presence of Plasmodium vivax and Plasmodium ovale malaria in clinically silent populations.
 This data demonstrates the unexpected presence of additional malaria parasites in regions that are expected to reach elimination soon.

-Building on this, we have partnered with key institutions in Africa and have established the Pan-African Vivax and Ovale Network (PAVON), an African network of centers of excellence for epidemiological surveillance and scientific research on malaria.
+Building on this, we have partnered with key institutions in Africa and have established the Pan-African Vivax and Ovale Network (PAVON), an African network of centers for low prevalence epidemiological surveillance and scientific research on P. vivax malaria.
 This initiative is also implemented in the context of our research education programs in and for Africa.

 Who is our champion?